briandrum/codes.forchagrin.com/_articles/article-vii-administrative-officers-departments-boards-and-commissions.md

 both, as may be provided by ordinance of Council.
 (Amended 11-7-06)

-## Section VII-9: Architectural board of review
+## Section VII-9: Architectural Board of Review

 There is hereby established an Architectural Board of Review which shall consist of three voting members and two architect advisors, all of whom shall be